ssmhyldz/sample-project-html-css-sass/README.md

 <br>
 Created to website basicly.
 <br>
-I tried to sample github profile.
+I tried to creat sample github profile.
 <br>
 You should check this out.
 <br>